JustRedTTG/PGE_Docs/docs/source/index.rst

 Usage
 -----

-Pygame Extra also known as PGE is sort of like a idle for pygame, but instead of using pygame directly, we just import PGE.
+Pygame Extra also known as PGE is sort of like a IDLE for pygame, but instead of using pygame directly, we just import PGE.

-From there PGE makes almost every line shorter, depending on how long your variables are, XD.
+From there PGE makes almost every line shorter.

-PGE can be used by even begginers, if your one, then welcome to the team, we hope PGE makes your life and learning experience easier!
+PGE can be used even by begginers, if your one, then welcome to the team, we hope PGE makes your life and learning experience easier!

 Installation
 ------------

-To install simply type this into your shell / terminal:
+To install Pygame Extra simply type this into your shell / terminal:

 .. code-block:: bash